Enlarged Prostate Laser Surgery

 Green Light Laser therapy is especially advantageous for patients who are on blood thinning medications such as Aspirin or patients who are taking anti-coagulation drugs such as Warfarin.

 How is Green Light Laser Therapy performed?

-Green Laser Laser Therapy at Mitcham Private Hospital is performed by an accredited urological surgeon, experienced in Green Light Laser therapy, as an inpatient procedure and usually requires an anaesthetic.
+Green Light Laser Therapy at Mitcham Private Hospital is performed by an accredited urological surgeon, experienced in Green Light Laser therapy, as an inpatient procedure and usually requires an anaesthetic.
 Your hospital stay is usually one night, depending upon your doctor's advice.

 Once you are under anaesthetic, a special camera will be passed through the urinary opening of your penis into the urethra, prostate and bladder.
 There are no cuts or incisions required to perform this procedure.
 The green light laser fiber is passed through the scope and the laser commences to vaporise the affected tissue, which usually takes about 1-2 hours, depending on the size of the prostate.

 At the end of treatment, a catheter (small rubber tube) will be inserted through your penis, which will assist urine drainage directly from the bladder into a bag.

 Your catheter will be removed within 24 hours once your normal urine flow is established.
 It is normal to see a small amount of blood in your urine, which will lighten up to your normal urine colour within a few days after you leave hospital.
 You can return to normal activities and work within 4-5 day.